SchoolListit/SchoolListIt-Issues/readme.md

 - documentation: official wiki documetation for the app
 - marketing: copy, blogging, how-to videos to post on SchooListIt.com
 - legal: privacy policies, user agreements, etc.

+### Contributing Process
+- visit issues tab
+- **sort by recently updated**
+- choose a good first bug
+- ping me if you have questions
+- branch
+- pull request

+*It is important to sort by recently updated because many of these tickets are older and I have moved on from that idea as the system has matured.*